rjcorwin/rjcorwin.github.io/blog/2017-01-02/publish-to-the-distributed-web-in-3-commands.md

 ![beaker-site-hosted.png](beaker-site-hosted.png)

-Anyone can fork this dat site to their own site and make modification using the fork button.
+Anyone can fork this site to their own site and make modifications using the fork button.

 ![beaker-site-forked.png](beaker-site-forked.png)

 And there is more!
 See https://beakerbrowser.com/.